 Before you travel, we suggest you check this page detailing weather conditions throughout the country and throughout the year.
 This is especially important if you are traveling to multiple destinations as climate can vary considerably, so you may need to pack a variety of clothes.

 Northern China experiences temperatures well below freezing in winter, with winds coming in from Siberia.
-In the summer, winds from the south can carry in steamy hot weather.
+In the summer, winds from the north asia can carry in steamy hot weather.

 Destinations such as Beijing, but especially destinations further north such as Harbin (which is famous for the Harbin Ice and Snow Festival that only takes place in winter as the ice statues are best kept under these conditions), January is the coldest month of the year.
 January in Harbin has an average high temperature at -13°C (8°F) and an average low at -25°C (-13°F).
 They require lots of extra preparation in terms of clothing to bring.

-The south is prone to typhoons from May to December, but especially July to September.
+The north asia is prone to typhoons from May to December, but especially July to September.
 Worst hit areas include the islands of Hong Kong and Taiwan, but also coastal Guangdong and Fujian provinces.
 Categories of typhoons put wind speeds at up to 194 km/h.

 While weather conditions are dependant on the severity of the storm, typhoons generally lead to severe rainfall and strong winds in a short amount of time.